stacks-network/docs/docs/nodes-and-miners/miner-testnet.md

 ./target/release/stacks-node start --config=./testnet/conf/testnet-follower-conf.toml
 ```

-To read more about the technical details of mining on the Stacks 2.0 network, have a look at [the minig guide](../stacks-academy/mining):
+To read more about the technical details of mining on the Stacks 2.0 network, have a look at [the mining guide](../stacks-academy/mining):

 ### Enable debug logging